astronomer/docs/learn/kubepod-operator.md

 The `@task.kubernetes` decorator provides an alternative to the traditional KubernetesPodOperator when you run Python scripts in a separate Kubernetes Pod.
 The Docker image provided to the `@task.kubernetes` decorator must support executing Python scripts.

 Like regular `@task` decorated functions, XComs can be passed to the Python script running in the dedicated Kubernetes pod.
 If `do_xcom_push` is set to `True` in the decorator parameters, the value returned by the decorated function is pushed to XCom.
-You can learn more about decorators in the [Introduction to Airflow decorators](airflow-decorators.md) guide.
+You can learn more about decorators in the [Introduction to Apache Airflow® decorators](airflow-decorators.md) guide.

 Astronomer recommends using the `@task.kubernetes` decorator instead of the KubernetesPodOperator when using XCom with Python scripts in a dedicated Kubernetes pod.